cl-fui/cl-fu/README.md

 ## Not Implemented

-While the goal is a full implementation, a decision was made to not implement the following:
+While the goal is a reasonably complete implementation, a decision was made to not bother with:

 - Input functions without a count - such as getstr.
 Use getnstr, etc.
 - Scan functions - not particularly useful...(priority low)